Policy on Use of Colgate Vehicles

 - Natural holiday trees and garland (including for decorative purposes during the holidays).
 UL-approved lights may be used for decorative purposes.
 Nothing may be placed or located at the bottom of a stairwell, in an egress, or within 25 feet of an exit.

-- Students may not decorate their rooms with combustible materials (e.g. tapestries.).
+- Students may decorate up to 50 percent of the wall space in their rooms with combustible materials (e.g. tapestries.).
 Fiberglass or other fire-resistant hangings are acceptable if hung from picture molding.
 No items may be affixed to, installed in, or suspended from the ceiling or exposed pipes in any student rooms.

 Emergency Closing Policy